 Coming home is hard because everyone has a box that defines their perception of me and that box is outdated so I really don't fit into it.
 Yet still people want to fit me into it.
 So it is a constant battle to break that mold

-and have the freedom to just be me as I am without the crutch of doing and people pleasing.I am praying that I can find the freedom even here to really blossom into the person God wants me to be.That I will have the courage like the crocuses to poke my head out and make myself
+and have the freedom to just be me as I am without the crutch of doing and people pleasing.I am praying that I can find the freedom even here to really blossom into the person God wants me to be.That I will have the courage like the crocuses to poke my head out and make myself vulnerable to the world allowing God to work in and through me.

 I find it especially hard because the last couple of months I have been able to really just be me whoever that was in the moment, having the freedom to grow with people and discover the things that are core to who I am.
 Now that I have established some of those things it is a challenge to hang onto them when I am back in an environment where people really don't know who I have become.
 Their image of me is shaped by